-In almost every class, English and Maths lessons are taught as discreet lessons regularly throughout the week.
+English and Maths are taught daily.
+In almost every class this is through set English and Maths lessons.
 However, in classes where pupils have Severe Learning Difficulties (SLD) in addition to their autism, one or two lessons over the week may be substituted for more cross-curricular study or specific educational programmes to support the additional needs and functional development of these pupils.

-In Post 16, Literacy and Numeracy skills are taught as discrete lessons and then practised and applied through practical work across the school and out in the community, throughout the rest of the week.
+In Post 16, Literacy and Numeracy are taught as discrete lessons three times a week and then through practical work across the school and in the community on throughout the rest of the week.